Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

-Now let us observe in more detail the transformation of the $\det J = 0$ curves within $R$ under a variation of the energy $E_0$.
-When we increase $E_0$ then the gap separating the two components of $R$ becomes smaller, and at a critical value of $E_0$ the gap breaks near $\phi_i = 3 \pi / 2$.
-At this moment, the gap changes its topology from a stripe running around $\phi_i$ direction to a disc contractible to a point.
-Accordingly, also $R$ changes its topology from two disconnected stripes running around in $\phi_i$ direction to a connected set.
-At the same time, a new vertical $\det J =0$ curve is created running between the two extremal points in $\phi_i$ of the disc-shaped gap.
+Now let us describe in more detail the transformation of the $\det J = 0$ curves within $R$ under a variation of the energy $E_0$.
+When the value of $E_0$ is increased then the gap separating the two components of $R$ becomes smaller, and at a critical value of $E_0$, the gap breaks near $\phi_0 = 3 \pi / 2$.
+At this moment, the gap changes its topology from a stripe running around $\phi_0$ direction to a disc contractible to a point.
+Accordingly, also $R$ changes its topology from two disconnected stripes running around in $\phi_0$ direction to a connected set.
+At the same time, a new vertical $\det J =0$ curve is created running between the two extremal points in $\phi_0$ of the disc-shaped gap.
 See part (b) of the figure.
-With $E_0$ increasing further, the gap shrinks, and the right vertical $\det J=0$ curve and the new middle $\det J=0$ curve come closer see part (c) of the figure.
-At another critical value of $E_0$, these two vertical $\det J=0$ curves touch at $\phi_i= 3 \pi /2$, and change their topology as shown in part (d) of the figure.
-They change from two curves running around in $\phi_i$ direction to a single contractible loop.
-Next, the gap disappears completely, as can be seen in part (e) of the figure, while also with increasing $E_0$, the contractible green $\det J =0$ curve shrinks and finally disappears.
-Simultaneously the right orange curve shrinks and disappears.
+With $E_0$ increasing further, the gap shrinks, and the right vertical $\det J=0$ curve and the new middle $\det J=0$ curve come closer, see part (c) of the figure.
+At another critical value of $E_0$, these two vertical $\det J=0$ curves touch at $\phi_0= 3 \pi /2$, and change their topology as shown in part (d) of the figure.
+They change from two curves running around in $\phi_0$ direction to a single contractible loop.
+Next, the gap disappears completely, as can be seen in part (e) of the figure.
+Simultaneously with increasing $E_0$, the contractible green $\det J =0$ curve shrinks and finally disappears, while also the right orange curve shrinks and disappears.
 The result is shown in part (f) of the figure.
-In the end, we have a single region of continuity running around in $\phi_i$ direction and containing a single vertical $\det J=0$ curve also running around in $\phi_i$ direction.
+In the end, there is a single region of continuity running around in $\phi_0$ direction and containing a single vertical $\det J=0$ curve also running around in $\phi_0$ direction.
 Thereby the scenario of the fusion of two typical regions of continuity into a single one is finished.
 This scenario is the direct generalization of the 2-dof scenario of the fusion of intervals of continuity, as described in Ref.\cite{jung}.
-For other regions of continuity similar transformations and fusions happen under a change of the energy.
+For other regions of continuity similar to transformations and fusions happen under a change of the energy.